 As bone is broken down certain bone protein by-products are excreted in the urine.
 Measurement of the amount of these bone breakdown by-products can determine the rate of bone breakdown.
 A high rate of bone breakdown is strongly suggestive of current, ongoing bone loss and a greater risk for osteoporotic fracture.
 A low rate of bone resorption would be one that is similar to that of the ideal young adult for whom bone breakdown and bone build-up should be in balance.
 Most ongoing bone loss is associated with high bone turnover (high turnover osteoporosis).
 There is, however, also a situation of “low turnover osteoporosis.”
 Here, bone testing shows that bone breakdown is low, as in healthy young adults, but the rate of new bone formation is even lower.

 The two most widely used bone resorption markers are the deoxypyridinoline crosslinks test (known as Dpd) and the N-Telopeptides test (known as NTx).
 Both of these are simple tests done on a urine sample (either a 24-hour urine sample or a random urine sample taken at the lab).
-Your physician can order either of these tests.
+Your physician can order either of these tests or you can self pay and order them online.

 The standard laboratory range for the NTx test is very wide and not helpful.
 Ideal is an NTx urine level in the high 30s or low 40s.
 The healthy average for pre-menopausal women, for instance, is around 36 bone collagen equivalent units/mmol creatinine.
 Values above the ideal range could indicate that bone loss is occurring.
 In our studies, we like to see more than a 30% reduction in these markers, or normalization to young adult levels.